battle-tactics-strategies

 Tactical Lessons from the 1180 Defeat

 - Command and Control: The Minamoto failed to secure the river bank for a sufficient distance upstream.
-They assumed the bridge was the primary axis of advance, a fatal assumption.
+They assumed the bridge was the primary axis of advance, a fatal assumption that left their flank exposed.

-- Integration of Infantry: The Sōhei fought bravely but lacked the cavalry support needed to exploit any gaps in the Taira formation.
+- Integration of Infantry: The Sōhei fought bravely but lacked the cavalry support needed to exploit any gaps in the Taira formation or counter the flanking move.

-- Psychological Impact: The stand at the bridge created a powerful narrative of loyalty and sacrifice, but it also exposed the Minamoto's operational naivety.
+- Psychological Impact: The stand at the bridge created a powerful narrative of loyalty and sacrifice, but it also exposed the Minamoto's operational naivety and lack of strategic depth.

 The Second Battle of Uji was a very different affair.
 It was not a fight between Minamoto and Taira, but a bitter civil war within the Minamoto clan.
 Minamoto no Yoshinaka, who had driven the Taira from Kyoto, was now quarreling with his cousins, Minamoto no Yoritomo and his legendary brother, Minamoto no Yoshitsune.
 Yoshitsune and his general Noriyori were tasked with dislodging Yoshinaka from his position on the Uji River.